Melapress/admin-notices-manager/readme.txt

 Plugin URI: https://www.wpwhitesecurity.com/wordpress-plugins/admin-notices-manager/
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl.html
-Tags: admin notices, hide admin notices, manage admin notices, notices Requires at least: 4.5
+Tags: admin notices, hide admin notices, manage admin notices, notices, dashboard notices Requires at least: 4.5
 Tested up to: 5.6
 Stable tag: 1.1.0
 Requires PHP: 5.6.20

-Better manage admin notices and never miss important developer messages!
+Better manage admin notices & never miss important developer messages!

 == Description ==

+<strong>Better manage admin notices & never miss an important message!</strong><br />

 WordPress core, themes and plugins developers use admin notices to send you important messages about your website and their software that you use.
 However, more often than not a cry wolf situation is created due to the overwhelming number of notices and the nature of these messages.

-Use the Admin Notices Manager plugin to better manage your website’s admin notices.
-Read them at your own convenience and never miss an important WordPress core and developer message.
+Use the [Admin Notices Manager plugin](https://www.wpwhitesecurity.com/wordpress-plugins/admin-notices-manager//?utm_source=wordpress.org&utm_medium=referral&utm_campaign=ANM&utm_content=plugin+repos+description) to better manage your WordPress website admin notices - read them at your own convenience and not miss any important WordPress core and developer messages.

 ##The problem